 Many couples today join their lives together and start families without formalizing their relationship through marriage.
 After spending many years together in a de facto “marriage”, many New Mexican couples expect that at least some marital rights can be recognized through a common-law marriage.
 Unfortunately, in most cases, New Mexico does not recognize common-law marriages.
+That means community property would only apply to what was purchased after the marriage in the event of divorce.
+Issues like custody and property division may still need to be addressed even if the couple is not married.

 What is a Common-Law Marriage?